Frequently Asked Questions

 In general, single-factor password authentication is more susceptible to password-based attacks and malware that could result in the compromise and hijacking of online trading accounts by unauthorized parties.
 This could in turn lead to unauthorized disclosure of your personal and trading information that may be available on the online trading account, or the carrying out of fraudulent trades through your online trading account.
 Choosing not to use 2FA for the online trading account would increase your exposure to these risks.

-How can I protect myself if I choose not to use 2FA for online trading through Phillip Securities?
+How can I protect myself if I choose not to use 2FA when trading on POEMS?

 - Credentials should be at least 8 characters of alphanumeric mix;